Clastify logo

 Image

 A falling sphere in a liquid has weight downward, buoyancy upward and drag upward.
-As the sphere speeds up, the drag increases until the resultant force becomes zero; it then moves at terminal velocity.
+As its speed increases, the drag increases until the resultant force becomes zero; the sphere then moves at terminal velocity.
 A viscosity experiment uses timing marks or light gates after the sphere has already reached terminal speed, because timing the acceleration phase would not test Stokes’ terminal-speed relationship.

 Buoyancy